 2. Credits.
-A minimum of 30 graduate credit hours is required, of which six credits must be six hours of thesis (869) or six hours of research (668/868) or a combination of both.
+A minimum of 30 graduate credit hours is required, of which six credits must be six hours of thesis (ANFS 869) or six hours of research (ANFS 668/868) or a combination of both.
 The student must have a minimum cumulative grade point average of 3.00 (4 point scale) in order to receive the M.S. degree.

 3. Core Courses.
-All students pursuing the M.S. degree will complete the following core courses: ANSC 865 Seminar (1 cr.) or FOSC 665 Seminar (1 cr.), and CHEM 527 Introductory Biochemistry (3 cr.) or CHEM 641 Biochemistry (3 cr.) or ANFS 670 Principles of Molecular Genetics (3 cr.) or ANFS 675 Veterinary Biochemistry (3 cr.) or an appropriate equivalent Biochemistry course, and a statistics course (APEC 608 Research Methods (3 cr.), APEC 806 Research Techniques and Procedures15 (3 cr.), or an equivalent statistics course.
+All students pursuing the M.S. degree will complete the following core courses: ANFS 865 Seminar (1 cr.), and CHEM 527 Introductory Biochemistry (3 cr.) or CHEM 641 Biochemistry (3 cr.) or ANFS 670 Principles of Molecular Genetics (3 cr.) or ANFS 675 Veterinary Biochemistry (3 cr.) or an appropriate equivalent Biochemistry course, and a statistics course (STAT 608 Research Methods (3 cr.), STAT 615 Design and Analysis of Experiments (3 cr.), or an equivalent statistics course.

 4. Elective Courses.
 The remaining courses, totaling not less than 17 credit hours, will be determined by the student, faculty advisor and the Graduate Committee.
 These courses will vary among students depending on their specific needs to carry out their research and complete the program.
-Elective courses taken by students pursing the M.S. in Animal Science include, but are not limited to, those with the ANSC, FOSC, BISC, CHEM, and APEC/STAT designations.
-Elective courses taken by students pursing the M.S. in Food Science include, but are not limited to, those with the FOSC, ANSC, BISC, CHEM, APEC/STAT, CHEG, MATH, MEEG, PLSC, PHYS, and NDTD designations (see Graduate Course Offerings).
+Elective courses taken by students pursing the M.S. in Animal Science include, but are not limited to, those with the ANFS, BISC, CHEM, and APEC/STAT designations.
+Elective courses taken by students pursing the M.S. in Food Science include, but are not limited to, those with the ANFS, BISC, CHEM, APEC/STAT, CHEG, MATH, MEEG, PLSC, PHYS, and NDTD designations (see Graduate Course Offerings).

 5. Graduate Committee.
-Each student will have a Graduate Committee consisting of at least three faculty or professional members nominated by the faculty adviser and approved by the Department Chairperson.
+Each student will have a Graduate Committee consisting of at least three faculty or professional members nominated by the faculty advisor and approved by the Department Chairperson.
 The advisor, who serves as the chair of the committee, must be a department faculty member.
 The Graduate Committee’s responsibility is the evaluation of the student’s program, thesis and examination.
 Participation from individuals from industry, government, or other academic departments on Graduate Committees may be required depending on the student’s area of research and the availability of faculty expertise within the department.
 However, the number of “non-University of Delaware” committee members must not exceed 50% of the total number on the committee.
 Departmental Adjunct Faculty shall be considered as “non-University of Delaware” members in their participation on Graduate Committees.
 The Department Chairperson is considered an ex officio member of all Graduate Committees.

 6. Research Proposal.
-A research topic shall be determined in conference between the faculty adviser and the student.
+A research topic shall be determined in conference between the faculty advisor and the student.
 The student will prepare a research proposal containing pertinent background material including a literature review, specific objectives of the research project, and methods to be used in the planned studies.
 The proposal shall be submitted to the student’s Graduate Committee for review and approval of the research project.
 A proposal review meeting shall be held prior to the completion of the first year following matriculation.
 The proposal shall be submitted to the committee members at least ten working days prior to the scheduled meeting.
 The student will give an oral presentation summarizing the proposal.
 The committee members will question the student to verify that the student understands the research problem and the experimental approaches needed to address it.
 The Committee will also ensure that the student has the proper training and resources to do the research.
 As a result of the proposal review meeting, the student may be required to revise the proposal and/or take additional relevant course work.